Chinese woman who entered Mar-a-Lago with malware federally charged

 Breaking News Emails

-A Chinese citizen who tried to enter Mar-a-Lago carrying a thumb drive containing malicious software on Saturday is being charged federally with lying to a Secret Service officer and having knowingly entered a restricted building.
+A Chinese citizen who tried to enter President Donald Trump's Mar-a-Lago club Saturday carrying a thumb drive containing malicious software is being charged federally with lying to a Secret Service officer and having knowingly entered a restricted building.

-When Yujing Zhang attempted to enter President Donald Trump's club in Palm Beach, Florida, on Saturday, she was stopped by Secret Service agents at a security checkpoint, according to court documents.
+When Yujing Zhang attempted to enter the club in Palm Beach, Florida, she was stopped by Secret Service agents at a security checkpoint, according to court documents.

 She showed two Chinese passports with her name and photograph to the agents, who then took her to Mar-a-Lago security to see if she was a member of the club.